shubhamtakbhate99/Robotic-Simulations/Coppeliasim/Readme.txt

 Also implementing feedforward only does not find any solutions.
 I have uploaded the video for the same.
 Differnt error plots are in respective folder. an error file is also present in the new task.
-Now I would like to no about self collision so please hint me in the comment.
+Now I would like to know about self collision so please hint me in the comment.